 PUL Team - April 23, 2026, 6:44 p.m.

-Heyy Marijana, thanks for your interest in this one 🫶 you can likely swap the mushrooms with finely chopped zucchini (squeezed well to remove moisture), eggplant, or even extra grated carrot! 😊 let us know if you try any swaps✨
+Heyy Marijana, thanks for your interest in this one 🫶 you can likely swap the mushrooms with finely chopped zucchini (squeezed to remove moisture), eggplant, or even extra grated carrot! 😊 let us know if you try any swaps✨

 Reply